Further economic sanctions on Russia not planned, Merkel says

 The chancellor said she would speak to Ukraine's President Petro Poroshenko and Russia's Vladimir Putin and reiterated her intention to have European Union travel bans extended to newly-elected separatist officials in eastern Ukraine.

-"Beyond that, further economic sanctions are not planned at the moment, we are focusing on the winter and the humanitarian situation there and how to get a real ceasefire," she said.
+"Beyond that, further economic sanctions are not planned at the moment, we are focussing on the winter and the humanitarian situation there and how to get a real ceasefire," she said.

 (Reporting by Stephen Brown and Madeline Chambers)